 Autumn Budget: 'Mansion Tax'

-One of the most controversial measures in today’s Budget is the so-called ‘mansion tax’, applying to properties valued above £2 million.
+One of the most controversial measures in the Autumn Budget is the so-called ‘mansion tax’, applying to properties valued above £2 million.
 Heavily trailed in recent weeks, the policy is intended to raise revenue from high-value homes, but critics argue it risks creating regional inequality and significant financial strain for many households.

 Helen Clarke, partner at Irwin Mitchell’s Private Client Advisory Team, said